 The Meta NaaS has a dense network of points-of-presence (POPs) all around the world.
 End users, legacy data centers, branch offices and clouds all connect to the NaaS via the nearest local POP.
 There are two ways for users to connect to a POP.
 One is an always-on VPN-based connection, which is recommended for managed corporate devices.
 The other means is browser-based secure remote access, which is most appropriate for personal devices and non-employees such as contractors, partners and consultants.

 All user traffic – WAN, LAN and Internet – flows through this network, where it is secured and audited.
 Internet traffic breaks out at the local POP.
-From a technology perspective, this network is like a very big distributed identity-based router that Meta Networks is deploying in the cloud.
+From a technology perspective, this network is like a very big distributed identity-based router that Proofpoint Meta is deploying in the cloud.
 Policies abstract the physical topology and deal with users and resources.

 Meta NaaS has a zero-trust architecture where each user is bound by a software-defined perimeter.
 Each user has a unique, fixed identity no matter from where they connect to this network.
 The SDP security framework allows one-to-one network connections that are dynamically created on demand between the user and the specific resources he needs to access.
 Everything else on the NaaS is invisible to the user.
 No access is possible unless it is explicitly granted, and it’s continuously verified at the packet level.
 This model effectively provides dynamically provisioned secure network segmentation.